qTox/qTox/README.md

 ```

 toxcore and toxav, the client-agnostic network code for Tox, has several dependencies
-of its own (see <a href="https://github.com/irungentoo/toxcore/blob/master/INSTALL.md#unix">its installation guide for more details</a>):
+of its own (see <a href="https://github.com/irungentoo/toxcore/blob/master/INSTALL.md#unix">its installation guide</a> for more details):
 ```bash
 sudo apt-get install libtool autotools-dev automake checkinstall check git yasm libopus-dev libvpx-dev
 ```